 Once it's dry, it will become brittle and breakable.
 That's how you know it's done.

-After that, simply put the pieces in a blender or food processor and blend it into powder.
+After that, simply put the pieces in a bullet style blender like this, high powered blender like this, or food processor (the motor on this one lasts forever) and blend it into powder.
 Done!
 Just don't attempt this until it's completely dry.

 Storing Dried Buttermilk